huhncares-cmd/huhnshares/README.md

 ```
 python3 -m venv venv
 ```
 On Linux you might have to install python3-venv first.
-SImply type in this command:
+Simply type in this command:
 ```
 sudo apt install python3-venv
 ```